civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_batchItems.md

 ## Summary

 This hook is called when a CSV batch export file is about to be generated.

+## Notes

 Notice that this hook will be called in per batch bases, e.g. if 3 batches are going to be exported in the same CSV then this hook will be called three times regarding each batch.